 If you work in a place where no accident book exists or such a book is buried at the bottom of a cupboard, you can still find evidence in the RIDDOR report.
 By law, your employer has to complete and send this to the Health and Safety Executive (HSE) if you are absent from work for three or more days.

 A RIDDOR report (Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013) can only be submitted by what the HSE term: “responsible persons.”
 These include employers, the self-employed, and people in control of work premises.
 RIDDOR reports must be submitted for most types of work accidents, including:

-• non-fatal accidents requiring hospital treatment to non-workers and
+- non-fatal accidents requiring hospital treatment to non-workers

-Clearly, one might assume that such a report may not be as accurate as a note made by the injured person themselves because the employer may have the prospect of facing a claim in mind; but a RIDDOR report can be a very helpful piece of evidence.
+You may think that this report might not be as accurate as a note made by the injured person themselves because the employer may have the prospect of facing a claim in mind; but a RIDDOR report can be a very helpful piece of evidence.